TheEventDiscoveryCompany/Physical-Telegram-Stickers-Bot/README.md

 # Physical-Telegram-Stickers
-A chat bot for Telegram that will print and mail you any Telegram stickers you send it!
+A chat bot for Telegram that will print and mail you any stickers you send it!

 ## Setting Bot Webhook
 This bot uses webhooks to retrieve Telegram messages.
 The webhook needs to be set on Telegram before receiving messages.